Deployment Safety Tips UPDATED: July 7, 2020; originally published April 18, 2008.

-We all hate deployments, but unfortunately most of us will have to experience at least one.
+We all hate deployments, but unfortunately, most of us will have to experience them at least once.

 Keep in mind that I am a firm believer that a woman can do just a capable of a job protecting herself as a man could and that a woman does not need a man to feel safe.
-However, I understand that not all women feel that way; and to those that don’t, this list is for you.
-However, there are some tips that are good for everyone.
+However, there are some deployment safety tips that are good for everyone (including men).

-While your spouse is away there are important safety tips you need to remember to keep yourself safe while your loved one is away (or even just in general):
+While your spouse is away there are important deployment safety tips you need to consider to keep yourself safe:

-- If you get a phone call for your spouse while he is away, don’t say he is not there.
-Instead just tell the caller he is unavailable and ask if you can help them.
+If you get a phone call for your spouse while he is away, don’t say he is not there.
+Instead, just tell the caller he is unavailable and ask if you can help them.
 Remember when you were younger and a stranger called your house, your parents always informed you to never tell a caller they weren’t there?
-Same applies here.
-Its for your safety.
+The same applies here.
+It’s for your safety.
 A stranger doesn’t need to know that you are alone and will be for months on end.

-- For those that have social networking accounts, keep your profiles private.
-I have time and time again seen wives talk about their husbands being away and how long they will be gone and of course their city and even name are listed on their profile.
+Keep social networking accounts set to private.
+For those that have social networking accounts, keep your profiles private.
+I have time and time again seen wives talk about their husbands being away and how long they will be gone; and of course, their city and full name are listed on their profile.
 It’s an open invitation to criminals.

-- Remove any reference of military from you car.
+Remove any reference of the military from your car.
 It will make you less of a target.
-(This was a tip that was sent it, I personally don’t believe that having a Military Wife or Army sticker on your car makes you a target, plus it is pointless to remove that but leave that nice looking DOD decal on your vehicle since they both pretty much say the same thing.
-However, to each their own, if it makes you feel safer then do it, but you should also remove the decal too and stop going on post while you’re at it).
+(This was a tip that was sent it, I personally don’t believe that having a Military Wife or Army sticker on your car makes you a target, plus it is pointless to remove that but leave that nice-looking DOD decal on your vehicle since they both pretty much say the same thing.
+However, to each their own, if it makes you feel safer then do it).